KittyGiraudel/sass-guidelines/index.md

 Adding to those CSS-related guidelines, we want to pay attention to:

-* local variables are declared before any declaration, then spaced from declarations by a new line;
+* local variables being declared before any declaration, then spaced from declarations by a new line;
-* mixin calls with no `@content` come before any declaration;
+* mixin calls with no `@content` coming before any declaration;
-* nested selectors always come after a new line;
+* nested selectors always coming after a new line;
-* mixin calls with `@content` come after any nested selectors;
+* mixin calls with `@content` coming after any nested selectors;
 * no new line before a closing brace (`}`).

 Illustration: